 Death is not something you often like to think about; but when you have children—especially if you are an unmarried or divorced parent—then you may have wondered "What will happen to my child if I die?"
 If you are a divorced, non-custodial parent, then you may be curious if a third party can step-in and take custody of your child if the custodial parent dies.
 Each of these are important questions to consider.

-Custody When Both Parents Die – Godparents, Guardians & "Interested Parties"
+Who Gets Custody if Both Parents Die? – Godparents, Guardians & "Interested Parties"

 Though many people select godparents while the child is young, it should be memorialized in writing if the parent(s) elect the godparent to assume legal custody.
 Absent unique circumstances, the courts will honor the wishes of parents as expressed in their will(s) or other valid, legal instrument as to guardianship.

 If no legal documents exist, then third parties with “legitimate interests” in the child can petition the court for custody.

 Who Gets Custody When the Living Parent Is Unfit?

 Who gets the child if the custodial parent dies?
 What if the child’s parents are divorced and the other parent is still living, but has little, to no relationship with the child?
 Typically, the court will still award custody to the other parent due to the fundamental liberty interests in parenting one’s own child established by the Supreme Court in 2000.